 To help you decide, take a look at some of the benefits and downsides:

 ■ Knowledge of the market: Business brokers have a pretty solid understanding of current market conditions.
 As a result, they can provide you with a pretty accurate valuation of your business and offer you solid advice on how and when it’s best to sell.

 ■ Understand the sales process: Unless you’ve sold a business before, you won’t have much understanding of the sales process.
-Using a broker means you don’t have to worry about how things work.
+Using a broker means you don’t have to worry about how things work if you’re going to sell a business.
 You can leave the legwork to them.

 ■ You can run your business: Using a broker means you can continue running your business and making a profit while the sale is underway.